skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

-The world's top software developers have been put to work bootstrapping a C compiler (and others) completely from scratch so that we can get back to where we started.
+The world's top software developers have been put to work bootstrapping a C compiler (and others) completely from scratch so that we can get back to normal.
 Without even an assembler, it's a slow, tedious process.

 In the mean time, rather than wait around for the bootstrap work to complete, the rest of us have been assigned individual programs hit by the virus.
 For example, many basic unix utilities have been wiped out, and the bootstrap would benefit from having them.
-Having different groups write them will allow the bootstrap effort to move forward somewhat in parallel.
-At least that's what the compiler nerds told us.
+Having different groups tackle each missing program will allow the bootstrap effort to move forward somewhat in parallel. *At least that's what the compiler nerds told us.* The real reason is that they're tired of being asked if they're done yet, and these tasks will keep the rest of us quietly busy.

-The real reason is that they're tired of being asked if they're done yet, and this task will keep the rest of us busy.
+Fortunately you and I have been assigned the easiest task of all:

-Fortunately we've been assigned the easiest task of all: **We're to write the `true` command from scratch.** The target is x86-64 Linux, which means we'll need the following documentation:
+**We're to write the `true` command from scratch.** We'll have to figure it out byte by byte.
+The target is x86-64 Linux, which means we'll need the following documentation:

 1. [Executable and Linking Format (ELF) Specification][elf].
 This is the binary format used by modern Unix-like systems, including